Rdatatable/data.table/README.md

   3. [FAQ 1.6](https://github.com/Rdatatable/data.table/wiki/vignettes/datatable-faq.pdf) has been embellished, [#517](https://github.com/Rdatatable/data.table/issues/517).
 Thanks to a discussion with Vivi and Josh O'Brien.

+  4. `data.table` redefines `melt` generic and *suggests* `reshape2` instead of *import*.
+As a result we don't have to load `reshape2` package to use `melt.data.table` anymore.
+The reason for this change is that `data.table` requires R >=2.14, whereas `reshape2` R v3.0.0+.
+Reshape2's melt methods can be used without any issues by loading the package normally.

 ### Changes in v1.9.4  (on CRAN 2 Oct 2014)

 #### NEW FEATURES